Former Chancellor Osborne says exit poll 'catastrophic' if true

-LONDON Former Chancellor George Osborne said the exit poll forecasting that Prime Minister Theresa May will lose her majority in parliament would be "completely catastrophic" for her and the Conservative Party.
+LONDON (Reuters) - Former Chancellor George Osborne said the exit poll forecasting that Prime Minister Theresa May will lose her majority in parliament would be "completely catastrophic" for her and the Conservative Party.

 "It is early days.
 It's a poll.
 If the poll is anything like accurate this is completely catastrophic for the Conservatives and for Theresa May," Osborne told ITV News.